-Preparation of WRC-10 agenda (A.I.
+Preparation of WRC-11 agenda (A.I.
 7.2)

-To fulfil long-term EU policy objectives, it will be important to prepare common European positions early enough relating to the issues to be covered by the agenda of the conference after next, WRC-10.
-Therefore, at WRC-07 Community polices and objectives will also need to be considered in general in the negotiations on the adoption of the agenda of WRC-10.
-In order to avoid deferring or extending consideration of issues to a subsequent WRC, every effort should be made at WRC-07 to reach definitive conclusions.
+To fulfil long-term EU policy objectives, it will be important to prepare common European positions early enough relating to the issues to be covered by the agenda of the conference after next, WRC-11.
+Therefore, at WRC-07 Community polices and objectives will also need to be considered in general in the negotiations on the adoption of the agenda of WRC-11.
+Given the previous tendency to defer or extend consideration of issues to a subsequent WRC, every effort should be made at WRC-07 to reach definitive conclusions.
+Any item on a WRC agenda requires considerable preparatory effort regardless of whether it leads to a fundamental change to the international regulatory framework.
+Any proposals for new agenda items should therefore be critically reviewed to determine the potential benefits and risks of the proposal, the resources needed to prepare for the item, and the likelihood of success.

-Opinion 9: Early consideration should be given to the identification of issues of importance to Europe for inclusion in the agenda of WRC-10.
+Opinion 9: Early consideration should be given to the identification of issues of importance to Europe for inclusion in the agenda of WRC-11 and each proposal should be critically reviewed before being submitted formally.
+Proposals from outside Europe should similarly be reviewed critically.